NupaZzz/joyreactor/README.md

 # The project is currently under development

-# Parser Joyreactor for Telegram with Flexible User Settings
+# Joyreactor parser for Telegram with Flexible User Settings

 This parser is designed to extract and deliver content to Telegram users with flexible settings.